 Since the late 1960s, Giraud had begun building up a parallel, more experimental oeuvre under the pseudonym Moebius.
 See our special page devoted to Moebius for an overview of Giraud's Moebius output.
 Under his own name, he kept on working on 'Blueberry' and its spin-offs, and created a new character with Charlier for a special 1976 issue of Pilote, 'Jim Cutlass'.

 A one-shot at first, the strip was revived by Christian Rossi in 1987 and continued in À Suivre with art by Rossi and scripts by Giraud from 1990.
 Upon a disagreement with publisher Dargaud, Giraud continued 'Blueberry' in magazines like Super-As and Métal Hurlant from 1979.
 Giraud continued to write and draw 'Blueberry' until 2007.
 He drew the 18th installment in Vance and Van Hamme's 'XIII' series in 2007.
+Jean Giraud was invested with a knighthood in the Ordre National du Mérite in 2011.
 It was a great loss when Jean Giraud, widely known as Moebius, passed away in Paris on the morning of 10 March 2012, at the age of 73.